Randyyeo/Kanban-board/README.md

 A **Kanban Board** with the main aim of streamlining and making collaboration of projects in school as well as in the corporate world.
-It has the CRUD functions to ensure that users are able to effectively use this board to their own advantage
+It has the CRUD functions to ensure that users are able to effectively use this board to their own advantage.
+This project was created using Vue.js, Vuedraggable and bootstrap

 ## Installation